-6.1.
-The student shall be eligible to appear for End examinations of the semester if he acquires a minimum of 75% of attendance in aggregate of all the subjects of that semester.

-6.2.
-Condonation of shortage of attendance in aggregate up to 10% (65% and above and below 75%) a semester may be granted by the Congress AJAMORA PRASAD
+- 6.1.
+The student shall be eligible to appear for End examinations of the semester if he acquires a minimum of 75% of attendance in aggregate of all the subjects of that semester. - 6.2.
+Condonation of shortage of attendance in aggregate up to 10% (65% and above and competer may be granted by the College Academic Committee.